 2. Mexican Cream

 Do you know that another name for Mexican Cream is Tropical Yellow?
 As the name suggests, this variety of cultivation happens widely in Mexico and Central America.
-More tellingly, a Mexican Cream tree can live up to 40 years.
+A Mexican Cream tree can live up to 40 years.

 The maturing trunk can grow up to 30 feet tall but is usually kept at a height of 12 feet for ease of harvesting.
 Additionally, the ripe fruits are available all year round in warm tropical climates.
 Yet, the harvest will begin in the fall in Southern California.